-Structure, System, or Subsystem Component or Function Performance Parameter Design Requirements Design Implementation Descriptions Waste Package Transportation/ Emplacement System: Transport and Emplacement Vehicle (TEV) (Continued) TEV- Control system Limit damage to waste package Power Loss-During power and communications loss, the TEV shall be design to stop, retain the load, and remain in a locked mode.
+Structure, System, or Subsystem Component or Function Performance Parameter Design Requirements Design Implementation Descriptions Waste Package Transportation/ Emplacement System: Transport and Emplacement Vehicle (TEV) (Continued) TEV-Shiel d door locks Limit damage to waste package Front Shield Door Locks-The front shield door locks shall withstand a collision or derailment (including tipover) without resulting in a Category 1 or Category 2 event sequence.
+Although this requirement is non-ITS, it credits components that are ITS.
+The TEV front shield door locks are designed to retain the waste package during a collision or derailment (BSC 2008c, Section 3.2.1.7).
+(Continued) TEV-Contr ol system Limit damage to waste package Power Loss-During power and communications loss, the TEV shall be design to stop, retain the load, and remain in a locked mode.
 Upon restoration of power, the TEV shall remain in the locked mode until operator action is taken.
 Certain TEV features are designed to fail in an "as is" condition upon loss of power which involves the TEV stopping, retaining its load without releasing or dropping the load, and entering a locked mode to ensure the safe handling of waste packages.
 However, the functions of other features will continue such as the brakes which will automatically set upon loss of power and the control and communication systems which are powered by a backup, onboard battery.
 If a loss of power occurs during TEV loading or unloading with the shielded enclosure doors open, such an event would only take place in the surface nuclear facility loadout room or in the emplacement drift; both are controlled limited access areas.
 Upon restoration of power, the equipment remains in a locked mode until operator action is taken from the Central Control Center (BSC 2008c, Sections 3.2.1.8 and 3.4.1).
-Instrumentation and control systems for the TEV are designed to provide proper indication during the loss of power and prevent movement until restoration of power and operator action from the Central Control Center (BSC 2008c, Sections 3.2.1.8).
-TEV- Waste package lift system Limit damage to waste package Waste Package Drop-The TEV shall not drop a waste package, regardless of the cause, including equipment failures, human error, or some combination of the two.
+Instrumentation and control systems for the TEV are designed to provide proper indication during the loss of power and prevent movement until restoration of power and operator action from the Central Control Center (BSC 2008c, Section 3.2.1.8).
+TEV-Wast e package lift system Limit damage to waste package Waste Package Drop-The TEV shall not drop a waste package, regardless of the cause, including equipment failures, human error, or some combination of the two.
 Since the waste package is considered a critical load, the TEV uses single failure-proof principles.
 The TEV will have six lifting mechanisms (four normal and two off-normal operations), which are capable of lifting the shielded enclosure (containing the waste package and emplacement pallet).
 Additionally, the TEV is designed with four transportation shot bolts to carry the shielded enclosure during transportation (BSC 2008c, Section 3.2.1.9).
-TEV- Waste package lift system Limit damage to waste package Maximum Lift Height-The TEV shall not lift waste packages (while resting on the emplacement pallet) above 6.5 ft from the pallet bottom to the unyielding flat surface.
-The maximum lifting height for the TEV is 20 in.
-(BSC 2008c, Section 3.2.1.10).